Tobacco Tax - Overview

 Cross-Program Special Notice - posted May 5, 2016

 Tax and Revenue Administration (TRA), Alberta Treasury Board and Finance, administers the Tobacco Tax Act, which legislates the collection of tax on tobacco.
-The Tobacco Tax Act requires all wholesalers and importers to be licensed to sell or import tobacco for resale.
+The Tobacco Tax Act requires all wholesalers and importers to be licenced to sell or import tobacco for resale.

 Alberta tobacco tax is applied to all tobacco products: cigarettes, tobacco sticks, cigars, cigarillos, pipe, water pipe, raw leaf and loose tobacco, snuff and chewing tobacco purchased in Alberta.